nickjlupu/surfs_up/README.md

 ## Analysis
 Data is provided in the form of an sqlite file/database.
 This existing database is reflected into our new model.
 We pull these tables into pandas dataframes for explatory analysis.
 Queries and filters are used to extract data to answer questions posed in the modules.
 Histograms are created and reviewed.

 For the challenge activity, I pulled the data from the Measurement class into a pandas df with the read_sql_query function.
 Once in the df, I used DatetimeIndex to pull the month out of the date column and put into a new column as an integer.
 With this information, we can create df's for June & December respectively by using the .loc function.
 Next, df's are created with .describe() to obtain descriptive statistics for both months for temperature and precipitation.
-These df's are concatonated and cleaned up to summarize and to plot bar charts.
+These df's are concatenated and cleaned up to summarize and to plot bar charts.

 All code found in the Jupyter Notebook file: [climate_analysis.ipynb](climate_analysis.ipynb)